 While helpful, this was mostly reactionary with no historical trends.
 I could tell when a VM was powered down and when a VM had recently rebooted, but I wanted more.
 The new Ping management pack provides the additional detail I was looking for.
 Let's explore the management pack itself.
 It's available as a Native Management Pack out of the box with vROps.

 It includes a dashboard, five views, a symptom, and an alert:

 To enable the Ping adapter, click the ACTIVATE button at the bottom of the management pack tile.
 It will take you to the adapter configuration:

 I've called mine Ping_Adapter.
-Each adapter instance can support up to 5000 IPs/FQDNs.
+According to the Information bubble, each adapter instance can support up to 5000 addresses, but in practice I've seen it supports up to 5000 characters.
 The configuration provides two different ways to list your endpoints, if the Address List is empty the Configuration File will be used.
 If both are empty, nothing will be used.

 Address List - this is a comma separated list of endpoints.
 IPs, FQDNs, and CIDR notation IP ranges are supported.